vpacher/glide/README.md

 # Glide

-The glide gem is a simple wrapper around the Glide UK api to retrived quotes for individual services required in one go and sum up the totals.
+The glide gem is a simple wrapper around the Glide UK api to retrieve quotes for the individual services you require in one go and sum up the totals.

 # Installation